rafaelsutiono/home-security-system/README.md

 G --> F;
 E --> D;
 ```
-What is this diagram saying?
+What is the diagram above saying?
 - As long as the door is locked and there is no motion detected, the system will remain disarmed.
 As such, inputting 0,0 repeatedly won't do anything to arm the system.
 - The system arms itself if the door is open and/or motion is detected.
 In other words, any input other than 0,0 while the system is disarmed, will arm the system.
 - The system disarms itself if the door is finally locked and no more motion is detected.
 Therefore, inputting 0,0 while the system is armed, will disarm the system.